santa1993/spatial_services/README.md

 ## Remark

-* give a distance around 90.000 meter, cause data in Tübingen region is limited
+* give a distance around 90000 meter, cause data in Tübingen region is limited
-* and set current path of database
+* set current path of database

 ## Authors